 —Beth Camp, author of The McDonnell Clan books, including Standing Stones and Years of Stone

-(below) Guilie at the launch of The Miracle of Small Things at La Casa Azul Bookstore, 103 Street, New York City.
+(left) Guilie at the launch of The Miracle of Small Things at La Casa Azul Bookstore, 103 Street, New York City.